leilanihagen/patience-healthcare-navigator/README.md

 To accomplish the above goals, we have implemented the following features:

+#### Dashboard

+The dashboard contain walkthroughs of the app and a collection of healthcare-related resources to

 #### Guidelines

 The user navigates and through our guidelines depending on their situation (i.e. "I'm in the hospital now," "I recently visited the hospital," etc.) and is presented with organized and concise information about things they can do before, during and after hospital stays to avoid surprise bills and manage their healthcare.
 We are working on adding video summaries to each of our guidelines pages for ease of use and accessibility.